mainmatter/playbook/best-practices/README.md

 Spreads knowledge, opens up human silos, speeds problem-solving and onboarding

+Examples:

+- when tackling a new issue

+- when you're stuck always (good to look at the problem with a second pair of eyes, often you discover what the problem is while you explain it to someone else)

 Not everybody likes it, or has tried it, so... (strategies to implement it)

 Don't overdo it